mmirandapty/BuggyCarsRating/README.md

 1. Clone the repository to your local machine
 2. Open Visual Studio and open the solution
 3. Install "SpecFlow for Visual Studio 2019" extension
-5. Build the project
+4. Build the project 🤞

 ## How to run the tests?
 In Visual Studio menubar, go to Test and then click Test Explorer.
-Click Run All Tests In View button.
+And then click Run All Tests In View button.
+Easy!

 ## How to generate the LivingDoc?
 Wait!
 What is a LivingDoc?